Samsung/tizen-docs/docs/application/dotnet/guides/account/data-sync.md

 To register a periodically-recurring sync operation with the Sync Adapter service application:

--   To set up a periodic sync job with a regular sync interval, use the `AddPeriodicSyncJob()` method of the [Tizen.Account.SyncManager.SyncClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncClient.html) class, and give the sync interval as a value of the [Tizen.Account.SyncManager.SyncPeriod](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncPeriod.html) enumeration.
+-   To set up a periodic sync job with a regular sync interval, use `AddPeriodicSyncJob()` of the [Tizen.Account.SyncManager.SyncClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncClient.html) class, and give the sync interval as a value of the [Tizen.Account.SyncManager.SyncPeriod](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncPeriod.html) enumeration.
 In the following example, the sync interval is set to 30 minutes:

     ```csharp
     SyncJobData request = new SyncJobData();